 The way we pay for goods and services has changed dramatically over the last few decades.

 In fact, it’s never been easier to spend.
-All our cards are already contactless, letting you make a purchase in seconds.
+Most cards are already contactless, letting you make a purchase in seconds.
 Even that’s being replaced by simpler methods, like Apple/Google Pay.

-We’re going to fill you in on exactly what a virtual terminal is, before letting you know the advantages and disadvantages of having one, and finally letting you know our top 5 favourite virtual terminals.
+In this article we’re going to fill you in on exactly what a virtual terminal is and the advantages and disadvantages of having one.

 So what is a virtual terminal?

-A virtual terminal is a web page that lets you process card payments online.
-Yep, it’s that simple.
+A virtual terminal is a payment form that allows you to process card payments from your web browser.
+No card reader required!

-Think of it as a ‘virtual’ method of credit card processing, using software instead of a physical card terminal.
+Think of it as a ‘virtual’ method of credit card processing, using software instead of a physical credit card terminal.
 While your customers will obviously need to know their credit card information, they don’t need to have the physical Visa or Mastercard in their hands.
+This is what’s known as a cardholder or card not present transaction.

 For businesses that operate exclusively online, a virtual terminal is an absolute necessity.
 Even for merchants that only occasionally process online/phone payments, it might still be worth getting one.